nogibjj/minikube-service-proj2-mw515/README.md

 ## Usages
+* 0. Obtain a "client id" and a "client secret" from [Spotify developer website](https://developer.spotify.com/dashboard/applications) and substitute them in the [code](https://github.com/nogibjj/minikube-service-proj2-mw515/blob/main/src/main.rs#L58).

 * 1. Run `make run` to make it run locally

-* 2. Run `make pullimageandruncontainer` to pull a ready docker image and launch it (make sure you have Docker install properly and have it started)
+* 2. Run `make run-pulled-image` to pull a ready docker image and launch it (make sure you have Docker install properly and have it started)

 * either way you should be able to find the website works: http://localhost:8080/possible-genres, then get recommendations with any genre you recognized from the list http://localhost:8080/[genre] (e.g. http://localhost:8080/work-out)

-## Spotify API
-### 1. Obtain a "client id" and a "client secret" from [Spotify developer website](https://developer.spotify.com/dashboard/applications)

-- Learn ways to [generate the access token](https://github.com/mianwu515/rust-world-spr23/tree/main/music-recommendation-service-with-spotify-api#steps) with the client_id and client_secret

-### 2. Run the CLI tool with your ready client_id and client_secret
-`cargo run --bin spotify -- music --genre [NAME of the GENRE] --id [YOUR ACCOUNT ID] --secret [YOUR ACCOUNT SECRET]`

-Notice `cargo run --bin [package name]` runs at the top level of the repo.

-For example, `cargo run --bin spotify -- music --genre acoustic --id 123456xxx --secret abcdefxxx`

 Possible genres can be found below.

-### 3. Example output
+* 3. Example output
 ```text
 Rock House Boogie by John Lee Hooker
 Nobody Knows You When You're Down and Out - 78rpm Version by Bessie Smith